anshulmalokar/LLD-DesignPatterns/DecoratorDesignPatterns/Readme.md

 -Decorator Design Pattern
 - Examples
-    - Design Coffe Machine
+    - Design Coffee Machine
     - Design Pizza
 - This design pattern will solve the problem class explosion
 - Class Explosion meaning
     - Suppose we have a base object for PIZZA
         - Now we have to add some new features to the pizza
         - For this we will make another class name Toppings which will have functions for toppings
-        - Some more req from the customers to add chess etc then we will need to make more classes related to this requirement
+        - Some more req from the customers to add cheese etc then we will need to make more classes related to this requirement
         - So our primary object was PIZZA.
         - We will add a Layer of feature for topping over this.
         - Then whenever required we will be adding an another layer of feature on the object of Pizza + Toppings object.